 Being an autism parent is not easy.
-You must take care of YOU so you can take care of your family.
+You must take care of yourself, so you can take care of your family.

 “Can you see the light at the end of the tunnel?”

-It all started some 23 years ago when I noticed my son, then 2.5 years of age, was gradually talking less, focusing only on his interests, and withdrawing.
+It all started roughly 23 years ago when I noticed my son, then two-and-a-half years old, was gradually talking less, focusing only on his interests, and withdrawing into himself.
 By the time he started preschool, he was behind in verbal communication compared to his peers.
 He could not even use the vocabulary that he was using when he was one.
-He eventually got assessed at Sunnyhill with a diagnosis of PDD-NOS (DSM IV) at the age of 3.5.
-After a lot of research and study, we understood that it is part of Autism Spectrum Disorder (ASD).
-Finally, at the age of five, just before he started Kindergarten, a reassessment at Sunnyhill gave Adrian a formal diagnosis of ASD, so that he could have the extra support he needed at school.
+Eventually, he got assessed at Sunnyhill and was diagnosed with PDD-NOS (DSM IV) when he was three-and-a-half.
+After a lot of research and studying, we understood that it was part of Autism Spectrum Disorder (ASD).
+Finally, at the age of five, just before he started kindergarten, a reassessment at Sunnyhill gave Adrian a formal diagnosis of ASD, so that he could have the extra support he needed at school.

 Back in the 90s, we didn’t have much provincial support.
 We did everything on our own with help from a group of parents.
 We brought consultants over from the States and set up home programs, from scratch, with no support nor guidance.
 Sourcing funds, interviewing and contracting professionals, hiring and training support workers, and coordinating meetings, all fell on the shoulders of families.
 We were lucky to have financial support from family and guidance from parents who had walked this path before us, which made things a little less stressful.
 That was the time the poem “Welcome to Holland” by Emily Perl Kingsley was sent to new parents with special needs children, which, in a sense, comforted us.